-Asbestos Removal Control Plan - A site specific document to be prepared by the removal contractor based on the information in the NSW Code of Practice How to Safely Remove Asbestos (Safe Work Australia 2019).
+Asbestos Removal Control Plan - A site specific document to be prepared by the removal contractor based on the information in the Code of Practice: How to safely remove asbestos.

-Asbestos Work - means work undertaken in connection with a construction work process in which exposure to asbestos may occur and includes any work process involving the use, application, removal, mixing or other handling of asbestos or asbestos-containing material.
+Asbestos Work - means work undertaken in connection with a construction work process in which exposure to asbestos may occur and includes any work process involving the use, application, removal, mixing or other handling of asbestos or asbestos containing material.